ElvisWang2010/WROFE-2025/README.md

 ### Potential Improvements

-While the current Pi Camera provides a good amount sensing for our obstacle challenge, several improvements could improve performance.
+While the current Pi Camera provides a good amount of sensing for our obstacle challenge, several improvements could improve performance.

 **Camera (5MP Pi Camera w/ OV5647)**
 - Upgrade to a higher resolution or global-shutter sensor (e.g., HQ Camera IMX477) for sharper images and less motion blur.
 - Add auto exposure and white balance adjustments to handle changing lighting conditions.
-- Explore infrared capability with an IR-sensitive camera and IR light source for consistent performance regardless of ambient lighting.
+- Explore infrared capability with an IR-sensitive camera and an IR light source for consistent performance regardless of ambient lighting.
 - Apply filtering in software (e.g., erosion/dilation in OpenCV) or use a moving average/Kalman filter to stabilize pillar tracking.

 </br>